MarkPearlCoZa/Blog_General/_posts/2016-08-05-Software-Design-Why-When-How.md

 Part of the satisfaction of creating software is the sense of satisfaction one gets from doing a good piece of design.

-As software engineers, we like the challenge of taming software - of finding better design.
+**As software engineers, we like the challenge of taming software - of finding better design.**

 #### Humans like helping the next generation ####

 As humans, we generally have a desire to help the next generation.
 We might have a section of code that does not require immediate design improvements, but as a sense of compassion for the next developer working on the system, we will work on improving the design.

+#### Humans worry about their reputation ####

+As people, we often worry about our reputation.
+We fear that others will think poorly of us.
+This can lead us to doing unecessary design because we think others will have a higher impression of us.

+**If I don't do 'current best practices', will this impact my reputation as a developer.**

 ## When to do software design? ##

 Should you design now, or should you design later?

 To determine when to do software design is tricky.
-Economically, the ideal point when software should be defined for change is the instant before it needs to be changed however we often do not have enough information at the point of time when a design decision is made to make the right decision.
+Economically, the ideal point when software should be defined for change is the instant before it needs to be changed.

+However we often do not have enough information at the point of time when a design decision should be made to make the right decision.

 #### Forces pushing us to do design later... ####